poppy field

 Bedford

-Remembrance Sunday this year is on 10th November 2024, when we shall honour and remember the fallen whether they lie in a ‘foreign field’ or in ‘home soil’.
+Remembrance Sunday next year will be on 8th November 2026, when we shall once again honour and remember the fallen, whether they lie in a ‘foreign field’ or in ‘home soil’.

-Specifically we shall remember the fallen of Bedford, men and women who were prepared to lay down their life for their country, their county, their town, their family, and their friends.
+Specifically, we shall remember the fallen of Bedford, men and women who were prepared to lay down their lives for their country, their county, their town, their family, and their friends.

 “They shall grow not old as we that are left grow old,